Maths at Ladybarn

 Addition and subtraction

 Starting in year 1, children are expected to calculate in all of the four operations using a variety of methods and classroom equipment such as cubes, counter, numicon and number lines.
 The number line method provides children with a visual image of numbers getting bigger for addition or smaller for subtraction.
-This method is then continued into year 2 and 3 where children calculate with increasingly larger numbers and more efficient methods for example in year 1 they will only add or subtract in steps of 1, in year 2 they can add 40 as 4 steps of 10 and by year 3 they can add 40 in one jump.
-Using a number line helps to develop children’s mental calculation skills – an essential part of maths throughout the whole of their education.
+This method is then continued into year 2 where children calculate with increasingly larger numbers and more efficient methods for example in year 1 they will only add or subtract in steps of 1, in year 2 they can add 40 as 4 steps of 10 and by the end of year 2 they can add 40 in one jump.

 Multiplication and division